-We revised our EQIA templates to include care experienced young people as part of our ongoing EQIA process.
+We revised our Equality Impact Assessment (EQIA) templates to include care experienced young people as part of our ongoing EQIA process.

-We will develop staff awareness of corporate parenting across our organisation.
+We will continue to develop staff awareness of corporate parenting across our organisation.

-- All ILF Scotland staff and Board members receive training and awareness sessions that outline the principles of corporate parenting, our responsibilities, and the ILF Scotland action plan. - New staff joining ILF Scotland have an understanding of corporate parenting by including it in our induction pack. - To increase awareness of the difference the Transition Fund makes to care experienced young people, we will share experiences of recipients of the Fund and our work with other corporate parenting partners.
+- All ILF Scotland staff and Board members receive training and awareness sessions that outline the principles of corporate parenting, our responsibilities, and the ILF Scotland action plan. - New staff joining ILF Scotland have an understanding of corporate parenting through the information we provide in our induction pack. - To increase awareness of the difference our funding makes to care experienced young people, we will share experiences of recipients of the Fund, with their permission, and about our work with other corporate parenting partners.

-Corporate Parenting training took place in October 2024 where almost all staff and Board members participated in sessions delivered by Who Cares?
-Scotland.
+Corporate Parenting training sessions were delivered by Who Cares?
+Scotland in October 2024 for all staff and Board members.
 Additionally, our induction process includes a briefing on our Corporate Parenting role to ensure all new staff are aware of our commitments.

-We are keen to publish a case study of a young person who is care experienced who has successfully applied for a TF grant.
+We are keen to publish a case study of a young person who is care experienced who has successfully applied for our funding.